-The Consumer Product Safety Commission (CPSC) just issued a warning that nursing pillows should not be used in a baby’s sleep environment.
+The Consumer Product Safety Commission (CPSC) issued a warning that nursing pillows could be dangerous in a baby’s sleep environment.
 Nursing pillows are a popular item for new mothers.
 They help support the infant during feedings.
 However, in situations where these products are misused, they can be dangerous and even deadly.
 The CPSC included several items in their warning.

 - Pillow-like infant products